 As you shift away from bottles and formula, remember that the process should be gradual.
 Start by replacing one feeding with solids, and gradually increase the amount as your baby gets more comfortable with chewing and swallowing.
 This step-by-step approach helps prevent frustration and ensures your baby doesn’t get overwhelmed.
 Keep offering a variety of foods, textures, and flavors, and don’t worry if your little one rejects certain foods initially.
 Persistence and patience are key.
 Also, maintain a routine that includes responsive feeding—pay attention to your baby’s cues, such as turning away or closing their mouth, which indicate they’re full or need a break.
 Over time, your baby will become more adept at self-feeding, and the bottle or formula will become less central to their diet.
 Remember, this transition is about nurturing curiosity and independence while ensuring your baby receives the nutrition they need to grow and thrive.

-Grownsy Baby Food Maker with Steam Basket, One Step Baby Food Processor Steamer Puree Blender Grinder Mills Machine, Auto Cooking Grinding and Sterili-zing for Healthy Homemade Baby Food, BPA-Free
+Grownsy Baby Food Maker with Steam Basket, One Step Baby Food Processor Steamer Puree Blender Grinder Mills Machine, Auto Cooking Grinding and Sterili-zing for Healthy Homemade Baby Food, White

-Grownsy Baby Food Maker with Steam Basket, One Step Baby Food Processor Steamer Puree Blender Grinder Mills Machine, Auto Cooking Grinding and Sterili-zing for Healthy Homemade Baby Food, BPA-Free
+Grownsy Baby Food Maker with Steam Basket, One Step Baby Food Processor Steamer Puree Blender Grinder Mills Machine, Auto Cooking Grinding and Sterili-zing for Healthy Homemade Baby Food, White

 𝗦𝘁𝗲𝗮𝗺𝗶𝗻𝗴 𝗮𝗻𝗱 𝗕𝗹𝗲𝗻𝗱𝗶𝗻𝗴 𝗶𝗻 𝗢𝗻𝗲: The height of the blender container is 4.13 inches, and the outer diameter…